-The primary duties of the Remuneration Committee are (among other things) (i) to make recommendation to the Board the terms of remuneration packages, bonuses and other compensation (including benefits in kind, pension rights and compensation payments, or any compensation payable for loss or termination of their office or appointment) payable to the Directors and senior management; (ii) to make recommendations to the Board on the Group's policy and structure for all remuneration of the Directors and senior management; and (iii) to assess performance of the executive directors and approve the terms of the service contracts of the Directors.
+The primary duties of the Remuneration Committee are (among other things) (i) to make recommendation to the Board the terms of remuneration packages, bonuses and other compensation (including benefits in kind, pension rights and compensation payments, or any compensation payable for loss or termination of their office or appointment) payable to the Directors and senior management; (ii) to make recommendations to the Board on the Group's policy and structure for all remuneration of the Directors and senior management; (iii) to assess performance of the executive directors and approve the terms of the service contracts of the Directors; and (iv) reviewing and/or approving matters relating to share schemes under Chapter 23 of the GEM Listing Rules.

-For the FY2020/21, the Remuneration Committee held 2 meetings to consider and approve the remuneration of the Directors and senior management.
+For the FY2022/23, the Remuneration Committee held 1 meeting to consider and approve the remuneration of the Directors and senior management.

-Remuneration paid to senior management of the Company for the FY2020/21 by band are as follows:
+Remuneration paid to Directors and senior management of the Company for the FY2022/23 by band are as follows:

 Remuneration band (HK\$) Number of individuals

+Under HKD500,000 3

-HKD500,001-HKD1,000,000 4
+HKD500,001-HKD1,000,000 1

-HKD1,000,001-HKD1,500,000 3
+HKD1,000,001-HKD1,500,000 1

+HKD1,500,001-HKD2,000,000 1

-HKD3,000,000-HKD3,500,000 1
+HKD3,500,000-HKD4,000,000 1